aiyyat/Algorithms/src/main/java/com/aiyyatti/algorithms/ctci/README.md

 * longest palindrome substring
 * longest increasing subsequence.
 * Kadane
+* Is a tree balanced?

 ~~~
 Sorting:
 ~~~
-you may have to find the presence of a character unique if no additional DS is allowed you can resort sorting the array(s) of characters and comparing by means of pointers.
+if no additional DS is allowed you can resort to sorting the array(s) of characters and comparing by means of pointers.

-#Matrix Rotation:
-This is a tricky question, because intuition can go wrong
-Steps: Rotate outer layer then rotate the inner layer and so on until you reach the middle most element (<N/2 where N is the length or height of the N*N Matrix).

-#URLify:
-Start from the end so that the shifts can be minimal.